-This year, we added a formal value chain analysis step to our materiality process.
-We did this to pilot some of the changes to the material issue identification and reporting process proposed in the Global Reporting Initiative's (GRI) draft "G4" guidelines.
-Though we had previously identified key impacts and impacted stakeholders across Ford's value chain stages, for this report we updated that analysis and integrated it into our material issue identification and prioritization process.
+For the 2012/13 analysis, we added a formal value chain analysis step to our materiality process.
+Though we had previously identified key impacts and impacted stakeholders across Ford's value chain stages, we updated that analysis and integrated it into our material issue identification and prioritization process.
 First, we mapped our material issues across Ford's value chain to ensure we are considering each issue at all the value chain stages where it has a substantial impact.
 Then, we assessed which stakeholders are more and less impacted by each issue at each value chain stage.
 We then gave the stakeholder group or groups that are most impacted by a certain issue across Ford's value chain a higher weight in estimating the overall importance of that issue to non-Ford stakeholders.
-However, for the final results of our prioritization of issues, described below, we did not apply this new methodology, as the results of both approaches to calculating the overall impact score for non-Ford stakeholders on an issue-by-issue basis were similar.
+However, for the final results of our prioritization of issues, we did not apply this new methodology, as the results of both approaches to calculating the overall impact score for non-Ford stakeholders on an issue-by-issue basis were similar.